Mowriez/42_core_projects/Minishell/README.md

 projects' Makefile.
 Run the resulting executable to start the Minishell program.
 Use the command prompt to execute various commands and explore the shell's functionalities.

+# this is a group project with @eramusho